TeachBooks/mirror_mude_book/book/sandbox/SanPart/ObservationTheory/01_Introduction.md

 \mathbb{E}(\begin{bmatrix} Y_1 \\ \vdots \\ Y_{i-1} \\ Y_i \\ \vdots \\ Y_m \end{bmatrix} )= \underset{\mathrm{A}}{\underbrace{\begin{bmatrix} 1 & 0 \\ \vdots & \vdots \\ 1 & 0 \\ 0 & 1 \\ \vdots & \vdots \\ 0& 1 \end{bmatrix}}}\underset{\mathrm{x}}{\underbrace{\begin{bmatrix} x_1 \\ x_2 \end{bmatrix}}}
 $$

-Such model may apply again when considering deformation events in the subsurface, but can also be applicable in case of sensor replacement where one sensor has an offset with respect to the other (which would have to be calibrated).
+Such model may apply when considering deformation events in the subsurface, but can also be applicable in case of sensor replacement where one sensor has an offset with respect to the other (which would have to be calibrated).

 :::{card} Exercise

-The functional model of the step function can also be parameterized in terms of the initial value $x_1$ plus the step size $s$.
+The functional model of the step function can also be parameterized in terms of the initial value $x_1$ plus the step size $s=x_2-x_1$.
 Give the corresponding functional model.

 ```{admonition} Solution
 :class: tip, dropdown